jashankumar06/induction-program-2025/README.md

     - Consume the same millet for 3 consecutive days.
     - Process of making probiotics explained.
     - Consume millet products within 1–2 hours of preparation.

+**Summary of the day**

+Mrs. Shaffy Makkar discussed millet nutrition, correct cooking methods, and disease prevention.
+Explained different types of millets, their health benefits, and preparation tips to improve digestion, immunity, and overall health naturally.

 ## Day 05 (06 August 2025)